 Afshin is the former director of the World Economic Roundtable at the New America Foundation, an ambitious effort to remap the global economy in the wake of the Great Recession.
 He writes regularly for the Washington Post, Foreign Policy, and other publications, speaks often at global investment conferences, and has appeared on the BBC, CNN, CNBC, CGTN (China), Al Arabiya, and other news channels as a guest analyst.

-Joseph is the editor-in-chief of emerge85.
-An American journalist and writer, he has been based in West Asia and the Eastern Mediterranean for the past decade.
-Formerly Monocle’s Istanbul bureau chief and a comment editor for The National newspaper in Abu Dhabi, Joseph’s work has appeared in Le Monde Diplomatique, Bloomberg Businessweek, The Nation, and GQ.
+An American journalist and writer living in South Africa, Joseph is the editor-in-chief of emerge85.
+Formerly Monocle’s Istanbul bureau chief and a comment editor for The National newspaper in Abu Dhabi, he has lived in and reported from across the Middle East for more than a decade.
+His work has appeared in Le Monde Diplomatique, Bloomberg Businessweek, The Nation, and GQ.

 Joseph’s reporting and analysis focus on the collision of culture, urbanism, economics, and politics.
 Before pursuing journalism full time, Joseph completed a master’s in European history and philosophy at the Central European University in Budapest.